 Polarised vs non-polarised sunglasses.
 Do you know the difference?

 Polarised lenses have become popular over the last few years.
-At The Eye Place we carry non-prescription polarised sunglasses & can have your prescription sunglasses lenses made with polarised lenses.
+At The Eye Place we carry non-prescription polarised sunglasses and can have your prescription sunglasses lenses made with polarised lenses.
 Once only known to boaters and fisherman who required glare to be cut from the water surrounding them, polarised sunglasses have been discovered by many others who spend time outdoors, and as a result interest has soared.

-How do polarised lenses work?
+How do these lenses work?

 Polarised lenses restrict the vibrations of light which are reflected off any surface.
 They are highly recommended when undertaking any outdoor activities, from walking around in a city to hiking, boating and other adventurous pursuits.
 Ultimately, they are most noticeably different to regular lenses when on or near water or reflective surfaces such as snow.
 Polarised sunglasses effectively reduce eye strain and provide comfort when required for long periods of wear.